farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 Things like poison or untreated wounds can make a character's life harder over time.

-For this, you could think of ways of making condition clocks "auto-advance" based on certain triggers.
+For this, you could think of ways of making stress clocks "auto-advance" based on certain triggers.
 Figure out what those triggers are and how many segments are ticked when they happen.

 You should also think of opportunities for players to take care of those deteriorations so that they stop being inflicted upon their characters.